Osvaldo Romo

-Osvaldo Romo Carlos Mena (c.
-1938 - 4 July 2007) was an agent of the Chilean Dirección de Inteligencia Nacional (DINA) from 1973 to 1990, during the military dictatorship of Augusto Pinochet.
+Osvaldo Romo Carlos Mena (20 April 1938 - 4 July 2007) was a neighborhood leader and central committee member of the MIR, member of the Popular Socialist Union, and a civilian agent of the Chilean Dirección de Inteligencia Nacional (DINA) from 1973 to 1977, during the military dictatorship of Augusto Pinochet.
 Romo was involved in the forced disappearance of over one hundred people, including Christians for Socialism and MIR members Diana Arón Svigilsky, Manuel Cortez Joo and Ofelio Lazo.
 He was sentenced to life imprisonment, but several of the sentences were suspended by the Chilean Supreme Court.

 Life

+Left-wing activism

+Osvaldo Romo became known in working-class neighborhoods before Pinochet's coup in 1973 as a leftist activist, member of the Popular Socialist Union (USOPO) and MIR central comitee member.
+Romo was a neighborhood leader in Lo Hermida, a low-class neighborhood in Santiago, moving between the Vietnam Heroico camps, Nueva La Habana and other enclaves run by the Revolutionary Left Movement (MIR).
+At that time, Romo was a member of the Popular Socialist Union (USOPO), for which he ran for city councilor in Ñuñoa and for deputy in Puerto Montt and Llanquihue, an election in which he obtained approximately 400 votes.
+This political party advocated a moderate strategy and maintained its distance from the more radical groups.